Samlis/AliasIsolationForEpicGamesStore/README.md

 Usage
 -----
-1. Download the .zip file from https://github.com/Samlis/AliasIsolationForEpicGamesStore/releases/tag/1.0
+1. Download the .zip file from the release (https://github.com/Samlis/AliasIsolationForEpicGamesStore/releases/download/1.0/aliasIsolation-1.0.6-EpicGamesStore.zip)

 2. Save the mod files in a non-system directory.
 It could be "Program Files", or "My Documents", or anything else as long as no special permissions are required to access that direcotry.
 If you're using a pre-packaged release, please unzip it rather than launching the mod from within the zip.